lwebert/Challenge-07-ReadMe-Generator/README.md

 ## Description

-This is a command-line application that dynamically generates a professional README.md file, based on the user's inputs.
+This is a command-line application that dynamically generates a professional README.md file based on the user's inputs.
 The application utilizes the inquirer package and node.js.

 ## Table of Contents